What is a License Agreement?

-If you're still a newbie on how to create license agreement, then maybe creating one must be challenging for you.
+If you're still a newbie in creating a license agreement, then this task must be challenging for you.
 But don't worry because we got you covered!
-We will show a step-by-step guide on how to create an effective license agreement so that you can finally have something to use for your own company.
+We will show a step-by-step guide on how to create an effective license agreement so that you can finally have something to use for your company.
 Here's how:

 2. Organize your Written Document

 You don't want to give your licensee some second thoughts in signing the contract, right?
-That is why you must organize properly its parts from the very beginning until the last page and label them accordingly so that the licensee won't be confused about the thoughts written in your license agreement.
+That is why you must organize its different parts properly from the very beginning until the last page and label them accordingly.
+Thus, the licensee won't be confused about the thoughts written in your license agreement.

 3. Describe the Product or the Property

 As the licensor, you must describe completely the property or the product to your licensee so that they will know what to expect from you.
-It is a must to include or state in your license agreement all the factual information about the property you are licensing so that there will be no misunderstandings and at the same time to avoid conflicts or arguments.
+It is a must to include or state all the factual information about the property in your license agreement you are licensing.
+It helps to avoid misunderstandings, conflicts, or arguments.

 4. State the Terms